drdhaval2785/mbis/readme.md

 2. octave 4.0.3 - https://www.gnu.org/software/octave/download.html
 3. [git bash](https://git-scm.com/downloads) / any unix / mac system (To run shell files)

+# Setup (One time event)
+0. `cd path/to/this/folder'
+1. `sh setup.sh`. - This is a one time event.
+This will install python packages needed for functioning and make folder structure.

-# Python libraries used
+# Python libraries used (Done via setup.sh)
 1. PIL - pip install pillow
 2. resizeimage - pip install python-resize-image

-# Folder structure
+# Folder structure (Done via setup.sh)
 1. Images (User has to put images)
 * ImagesDir - Here you will put your 'Good' images for training.
 * JunkDir - Here you will put your 'Bad' images for training.